-At any age
+At any age How can you help?

-You, the parent can help prevent cavities.
+You, the parent, can help prevent cavities.
 Ask your medical doctor to apply fluoride varnish to your child's teeth at well-child checkup visits.
 Don't share toothbrushes.
 Don't be afraid to ask questions.
 Your doctor and dentist are there to help.